 Joakim Skovgaard's father, Peter Christian Skovgaard, known as P. C. Skovgaard (1817-1875), is one of the master landscape painters from what is called the Golden Age of Danish painting (1800-1850).
-He represents a generation of painters who depicted a nationalist and romantic version of the Danish landscape.
-A selection of his works are displayed in the upper floor of the museum.
+He represents a generation of painters, who depicted a nationalist and romantic version of the Danish landscape.
+A selection of his works are on display in the upper floor of the museum.

 P.C.
 Skovgaard was married to Georgia Schouw (1828-1868).
 Together they had three children, who would all become artists.
 Their sons Joakim (1856-1933) and Niels (1858-1938) produced landscape paintings like their father, but they were also at the forefront of the breakthrough to symbolism and a new interpretation of motifs from the Bible as well as Nordic mythology.
-Their works may be seen on the lower floor of the Skovgaard Museum.
+Several of their artworks are on display on the lower floor of the Skovgaard Museum.
 Their younger sister Susette (1863-1937) was also a painter and ceramicist.
-Many of the three Skovgaard siblings' children also pursued artistic careers.
+Many of the descendents from the three Skovgaard siblings' would also pursue artistic careers.

 The Skovgaard Museum shows temporary exhibitions throughout the year.
 The exhibitions range from nineteenth century to contemporary art and are related to the different aspects of the permanent collection.
 The exhibitions create different perspectives on the museum collection, but at the same time the collection also lends new perspectives to perceiving the temporary exhibitions.